rexshijaku/FacebookPageAboutScrapper/README.md

 - Scrappe more fileds

 ### Support
-For general questions about pdfbarcode.js, tweet at @rexshijaku or write me an email on rexhepshijaku@gmail.com.
+For general questions about Facebook Page About Scrapper, tweet at @rexshijaku or write me an email on rexhepshijaku@gmail.com.
 To have a quick tutorial check the examples folder provided in the repository.

 ### Author